 - The IELTS exam is mandatory for students who wish to study in Australia, Canada, New Zealand, the USA, the UK, and other countries.

-- Medical professionals who plan to study or work in Australia, UK, and the USA.
+- Medical professionals who plan to study or work in Australia, the UK, and the USA must appear for IELTS.

 Note: The minimum IELTS score varies from one university to another.
 Students must inquire about the minimum score criteria before applying for admission.